robkler/coffee-store/README.md

 # Coffee Store Application

 ## Project Description
-The Coffee Store Application is a Spring Boot application that manages coffee orders.
+The Coffee Store Application is a Spring Boot application that manages coffeeEntity orderEntities.
 The application uses PostgreSQL as the database, Kafka for messaging, and Swagger for API documentation.

 ## Prerequisites
 - Docker